Holistic Continual Learning under Concept Drift with Adaptive Memory Realignment: Experimental Setup

 We omit standard augmentations during training and rehearsal, as they modify image representations and adversely affect the drift detector's performance.
 The drift detector relies on original image representations as a stable reference to identify image representation changes over time.
-For drift detection, we employ alibi-detect’s \cite{alibi-detect} uncertainty-based detector, which uses a pre-trained ResNet-18 model with ImageNet1k weights.
+For drift detection, we employ \citet{alibi-detect}'s uncertainty-based detector, which uses a pre-trained ResNet-18 model with ImageNet1k weights.
 Statistical tests for drift detection are conducted at a significance level of 0.05.
-Full implementation of our framework is available on GitHub\footnote{https://anonymous.4open.science/r/CL-Under-Concept-Drift-8380/README.md}.

-\textbf{Metrics:} We evaluate all the methods using the following two standard metrics used in the literature:

-\begin{itemize} \item $Final Average Accuracy (FAA):$ The Final Average Accuracy measures the model's overall performance on all seen tasks after training on the entire task stream.
+\textbf{Metrics:} We evaluate all the methods using the following two standard metrics used in the literature: \begin{itemize} \item $Final Average Accuracy (FAA):$ The Final Average Accuracy measures the model's overall performance on all seen tasks after training on the entire task stream.
 Let \( A_{i,j} \) represent the accuracy on task \( j \) after training on task \( i \).
 For a task stream with \( N \) tasks, the FAA is computed as:

 where \( A_{N,j} \) is the accuracy on task \( j \) after training on the final task \( N \).
-Higher values of \( FAA \) indicate better overall retention and performance across tasks.

-\item $Forgetting (F):$ Forgetting quantifies the loss in performance on a task due to learning subsequent tasks.
+Higher values of \( FAA \) indicate better overall retention and performance across tasks. \item $Forgetting (F):$ Forgetting quantifies the loss in performance on a task due to learning subsequent tasks.
 For a task \( j \), the forgetting score is the difference between the accuracy immediately after learning task \( j \) and its accuracy after the entire task stream:

 where \( \max_{k \geq j} A_{k,j} \) is the highest accuracy on task \( j \) during training and \( A_{N,j} \) is the final accuracy on task \( j \).
 The overall forgetting metric is the average forgetting across all tasks: